awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

    }
    ```

-For more information about creating service roles, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-creatingrole-service.html) in the *IAM User Guide*\.
+For more information about creating service roles, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-creatingrole-service.html) in the *IAM User Guide*\.

-## Create a Service Role \(CLI\)<a name="getting-started-create-service-role-cli"></a>
+## Create a service role \(CLI\)<a name="getting-started-create-service-role-cli"></a>

 1. On your development machine, create a text file named, for example, `CodeDeployDemo-Trust.json`\.
 This file is used to allow CodeDeploy to work on your behalf\.